 Venison is new to me.
-I tried it first in a Venison and Beef Chili (a recipe that I need to share with you), cutting the chili with half venison and half beef.
+I tried it first in a Venison and Beef Chili, cutting the chili with half venison and half beef.
 It was delicious, nothing too “gamey” or weird or wrong.
 John’s parents gave us frozen ground venison and venison steaks, both of which sat in the freezer for about a month before I figured we should try them.

 Due to the success of the Venison and Beef Chili, I figured I’d try the steaks on their own, allowing the true flavor to come through.
 In my mind, this recipe is really no different from preparing a really good cut of steak in a peppercorn sauce or something, although slightly more time intensive.

-I chose Emeril Lagasse’s Steak Diane recipe, made with filet mignon medallions in a creamy mushroom sauce that uses homemade veal stock.
-To backup, I found two recipes of venison steak diane that referenced their adaptation of Emeril’s recipe that left them with great results, so why not try it?
+Emeril Lagasse has a Steak Diane recipe with filet mignon medallions in a creamy mushroom sauce and homemade veal stock.
 I obviously trust Emeril after I worked my way through his Kicked-Up Sandwiches cookbook, and while many of his Cajun and Creole dishes are out of reach (mussels, clams and seafood not easily found in good quality), this one was now not.

 Emeril’s veal stock is where the bulk of the work comes in.
 Since I was only making dinner for two with no real need to keep veal stock on hand, I decided to quarter his recipe.
 Also, after calling a meat market to find out that 4 pounds of veal bones was $5.99 a pound and therefore going to cost WAY more than I had wanted to spend, I decided to be frugal.